openlab-at-city-tech/openlab/wp-content/plugins/elementskit-lite/readme.txt

 Version: 2.3.5 (02-08-2021)
 Tweaked: Library Layout button support for Add New Section.
-Fixed: Double Optin support for Mailchimp Widget.
+Fixed: Double Opt-in support for Mailchimp Widget.
 Fixed: Accordion and Tab widgets conflict with the OceanWP theme.
 Fixed: Minor CSS issue for Nav Menu Widget.